 If you have a fear of public speaking, don’t worry; you’re not alone.
 Did you know that three out of four people have a fear of public speaking?
 That’s 75 percent of the population that’s scared to stand up and speak in front of an audience.
-If you’re wondering how to overcome public speaking anxiety but feel like it’s impossible, think again.
+If you’re wondering how to overcome public speaking anxiety but feel like it’s impossible, you may be mistaken.

-Overcoming the fear of public speaking is absolutely possible.
+Overcoming the fear of public speaking is possible.
 It just takes a little understanding to get you to that point.
-Knowing what causes public speaking anxiety and how it progresses will make a big difference in defeating it.
-Knowing what to do before and after your speech will also help you overcome public speaking anxiety once and for all.
+Knowing what causes public speaking anxiety and how it progresses can make a big difference in defeating it.
+Knowing what to do before and after your speech may also help you overcome public speaking anxiety once and for all.

 What Causes Public Speaking Anxiety?

 The fear of public speaking (glossophobia) affects more people than any other phobia there is.
 It’s what’s known as a social phobia and most often begins in childhood.

 It is closely related to the fear of being judged and can cause serious feelings of anxiety if someone’s required to make a speech.
 Other causes of public speaking anxiety include the following.

 If you tend to be insecure or don’t have the highest self-esteem, chances are this is playing a part in what’s causing your fear of public speaking.
 If you’re self-conscious or insecure with yourself, you’re going to make yourself very anxious thinking of all the things that could go wrong and how you’re not “good enough” to successfully make a public speech.

 If you failed at making a speech before, you may hold the unconscious belief that you’re doomed to always fail at public speaking.
 There is no reason to think that, just because you failed before, you will again.
 History does not have to repeat itself, and you can be very successful at public speaking.